HarmonizedMRI/SequenceExamples-GE/pge2/2DGRE/README.md

 # 2D spoiled GRE sequence for Pulseq on GE v2 (pge2)

-Dual-echo 2D SPGR acquisition, with two different ADC events with different bandwidth and number of samples acquired.

-This is the 'official' demo sequence and it is a good idea to try it first so you understand the workflow.
+This is the 'official' demo sequence and it is a good idea to try it first so you understand the workflow, and to carefully inspect write2DGRE.m including all comments.

 Tested on the following system(s):
 | Scanner | Scanner SW version | pge2 version | PulCeq version |